K. Takahashi

 to: verification-auditability-evaluation-bounds

-constraint: explicit objects, transport, and persistence conditions
+constraint: "explicit objects, transport, and persistence conditions"

 - from: semantics-ontology-drift-provenance